Phase Matching for Out-of-Distribution Generalization: Introduction

-Due to the well-known property of the Fourier transform, that the phase spectrum preserves high-level semantics of the image while the amplitude spectrum contains low-level statistics~\cite{hansen2007structural,oppenheim1979phase,oppenheim1981importance,yang2020fda}, recent studies~\cite{chen2021amplitude,guo2018low,liu2021spatial,sharma2019effectiveness,wang2020high} have focused on exploring the explanations for CNN's generalizability in the frequency domain.
-Experiments conducted in these studies have demonstrated the sensitivity of CNNs to the amplitude spectrum.
-To visually explore the relationships between the amplitude spectrum and domain shifts, we randomly select 1500 images from each domain in PACS~\cite{li2017deeper} and present the t-SNE~\cite{van2008visualizing} distribution of their amplitude spectra in \cref{fig:vis_amp}.
-Additionally, we calculate the centroid frequency $F_{c}$ and frequency standard deviation $F_{std}$ for the amplitude spectra.
-The amplitude spectra of Art Painting and Photo show a substantial overlap.
-In contrast, Cartoon and Sketch exhibit significant domain shifts, resulting in numerous outliers and distinct in-domain distributions from Art Painting and Photo.
-These observations align with the statistics presented in \cref{fig:pacs_sta_fc,fig:pacs_sta_fstd}, where the two statistics of Cartoon and Sketch significantly differ from the others.
+Recent studies\cite{chen2021amplitude,guo2018low,liu2021spatial,sharma2019effectiveness,wang2020high} have focused on exploring the explanations for DNN's generalizability in the frequency domain.
+Because the Fourier transform has a well-known property: the phase spectrum preserves high-level semantics of the image while the amplitude spectrum contains low-level statistics\cite{hansen2007structural,oppenheim1979phase,oppenheim1981importance,yang2020fda}.
+Experiments conducted in previous studies have demonstrated the sensitivity of DNNs to the amplitude spectrum, which degrades the network's performance on out-of-distribution data.
+To visually explore the relationships between the amplitude spectrum and domain shifts, we calculate the centroid frequency $F_{c}$ and frequency standard deviation $F_{std}$ for the amplitude spectra, which can be simply understood as the mean and variance in the frequency domain, respectively (Detailed definition is provided in Sec. \ref{app:sta_aly}).
+The statistics presented in Figs. \ref{fig:pacs_sta_fc} and \ref{fig:pacs_sta_fstd} show that Art Painting and Photo show a substantial overlap.
+In contrast, Cartoon and Sketch exhibit significant distribution shifts.
+These results align with the images presented in Fig. \ref{fig:pacs}, where Cartoon and Sketch significantly differ from the others, while the color and edge variations in both Photo and Art Painting are quite complex.